Revenge dress: History

-Diana wore the dress to a 29 June 1994 fundraising dinner hosted by Vanity Fair magazine for the Serpentine Gallery in Kensington Gardens.
-Diana had declined the dinner invitation; however, two days prior to the dinner, following several days' publicity of Charles's infidelity revelations, she accepted the invitation.
-A television programme about her husband Prince Charles was broadcast, in which he admitted to having been unfaithful to her after their marriage had "irretrievably broken down".
-Charles and Diana had separated two years prior to the broadcast of the programme.
-Diana's biographer Sarah Bradford wrote that Diana "feigned indifference" in regards to the programme.
+Diana wore the dress to a fundraising dinner on 29 June 1994 hosted by Vanity Fair for the Serpentine Gallery in Kensington Gardens.
+She had initially declined the invitation; however, two days before the dinner, following several days of publicity surrounding Charles's infidelity revelations, she accepted.
+A television programme about Charles was broadcast, in which he admitted to having been unfaithful to her after their marriage had "irretrievably broken down".
+Charles and Diana had separated two years before the broadcast.
+Diana's biographer Sarah Bradford wrote that Diana "feigned indifference" towards the programme.

-Diana was seen wearing the dress after she exited her car and was greeted by Lord Palumbo, the chair of the trustees of the Serpentine Gallery, before entering the gallery.
-The photographer who captured Diana arriving at the event, Tim Graham, said that her arrival lasted only 30 seconds in total, and that Diana would have known a large number of photographers would be present following her husband's revelations.
+Diana was photographed wearing the dress as she exited her car and was greeted by Lord Palumbo, the chair of the trustees of the Serpentine Gallery, before entering the gallery.
+The photographer who captured her arrival, Tim Graham, said that the moment lasted only 30 seconds, and that Diana would have known a large number of photographers would be present following Charles's revelations.
 Palumbo later recalled that Diana "bounded out of the car in that wonderfully athletic way that she had".

-Following the dinner, the dress was described as the "I'll Show You dress", the "Serpentine Cocktail" and the "Vengeance dress", as well as the "Revenge dress".
-In her 2007 book The Diana Chronicles, Tina Brown wrote that Diana's dress was known by fashion editors as "her fuck-you dress".
+Following the dinner, the dress was described as the "I'll Show You dress", the "Serpentine Cocktail", the "Vengeance dress", and the "Revenge dress".
+In her 2007 book The Diana Chronicles, Tina Brown wrote that fashion editors referred to it as "her fuck-you dress".

-The dress was sold at auction in July 1997 for to a Scottish couple who planned to use it to raise money for children's charities.
-The dress was exhibited in the Museum of Style in Newbridge, County Kildare, in their 2017 exhibition Diana: A Fashion Legacy, where it was described as "the most important exhibit".
+The dress was sold at auction in June 1997 for to a Scottish couple who planned to use it to raise money for children's charities.
+It was exhibited in the Museum of Style in Newbridge, County Kildare, in their 2017 exhibition Diana: A Fashion Legacy, where it was described as "the most important exhibit".
 Penny Goldstone wrote in Marie Claire in 2020 that the dress remains one of Diana's "most iconic styles of all time".
+In September 2026, it was reported that the dress would be exhibited in London, Hong Kong, Geneva, and New York, before being offered for sale at a fashion evening auction at Sotheby's in New York on 9 December, with part of the proceeds benefiting NHS Lothian Charity.

+Styling

+The dress was styled with black silk Manolo Blahnik pumps, a black silk and velvet Salvatore Ferragamo envelope clutch, and sheer black tights.
+Her jewellery included Collingwood pearl-drop earrings, a sapphire-and-diamond bracelet, her sapphire engagement ring, and a seven-strand pearl choker centred on a large sapphire-and-diamond brooch originally presented to her by Queen Elizabeth the Queen Mother as a wedding gift.
+She completed the ensemble with red nail polish and her short hair swept back, emphasising the dress's neckline and the choker.
+The combination of a comparatively daring cocktail dress with traditional royal pearls and sapphires has been interpreted as marking a transition from more restrained royal wardrobe towards a more independent public image.